Skip to content

 Taints

-Labels & Affinity
+Labels and Affinity

 Use these labels with nodeSelectors, affinity or topologySpreadConstraints rules.